danielfoehrKn/kubeswitch/docs/stores/rancher/rancher.md

 # Rancher store

-To use Rancher as a Kubeconfig store, please first [setup Rancher](setup_rancher.md).
+To use Rancher as a Kubeconfig store, please create an API token from the rancher UI first.
-Searching over multiple Rancher instances is supported but in this case `showPrefix` must be true to prevent conflicts.
+Searching over multiple Rancher instances is supported but in this case `showPrefix` must be set to true to prevent conflicts.

 # Configure Rancher in the SwitchConfig file